1 Proven Way To Overcome Perfectionism

-I'm a huge believer in knowing the backstory to our feelings before we can change them.
+I'm a huge believer in knowing the backstory to your feelings before you can change them.
 No, maybe change is the wrong word, but deal with them, understand and live with them.

-It takes a little diggin' but understanding what story is on repeat in your head regards to something specific, is important to have reality-checked once in a while.
+It takes a little diggin' but understanding what story is on repeat in your head about something specific, is important to have reality-checked once in a while.

 (Because there's a humongous chance that story is not actually true)